PREVIEW-US airline stock valuations stuck on runway despite travel boom

 US Global Jets ETF JETS.K, an exchange-traded fund that includes airlines and is seen as a proxy for the industry, is down about 30% from pre-pandemic levels even as passenger traffic has hit record highs.
 In the same timeframe, S&P 500 .SPX has gained about 31%.

-Even after a rally in airline stocks so far this year, shares of United Airlines UAL.O and Delta Air Lines DAL.N still trade at 5.2 and 7 times forward profit estimates, respectively.
-That's well below the S&P 500's 19.1 multiple and below the industry's average of 8.27, according to Refinitiv Eikon figures.
+Even after a rally in airline stocks so far this year, shares of United Airlines UAL.O and Delta Air Lines DAL.N still trade at 5.2 and 7 times forward profit estimates, respectively, well below the S&P 500's 19.1 multiple.

 "It is hard for airlines to decouple from the macro trade," Jefferies analyst Sheila Kahyaoglu said.